NicolasDurrande/guepard/docs/notebooks/explaining_equivalent_obs.md

 # The equivalent observations method for GP model ensembles

-This notebook illustrates how the concept of *equivalent observations*.
+This notebook illustrates the concept of *equivalent observations*.

 First, let's load some required packages